Louay0007/Ai-BG-Remover-V1/README.md

 The app implements a cross-browser approach to background removal with optional WebGPU acceleration:

 ### Default Implementation (All Browsers)
-- Uses [RMBG-1.4](https://huggingface.co/briaai/RMBG-1.4), a robust background removal model
 - Ensures consistent performance across all modern browsers
 - Processes images efficiently using WebAssembly

-### Optional WebGPU Acceleration
-- For browsers with WebGPU support, offers [MODNet](https://huggingface.co/Xenova/modnet) as an alternative
-- Can be enabled through a dropdown when WebGPU is available
-- Leverages GPU acceleration for potentially faster processing

 Both implementations use Transformers.js to run the machine learning models directly in the browser, eliminating the need for server-side processing.